Xilinx/Vitis_Libraries/ultrasound/docs/src/features/details_L1.rst

 	void ones(adf::output_buffer<T>& __restrict out);

-Return a vector of with all entry set to 1.
+Return a vector with all entry set to 1.

 - **Template params**:
 	- `T`: type of the operation;
 	- `LEN`: number of elements to be processed in the kernel per iteration;
-	- `INCREMENT`: parameter which indicates how much iterations have been performed by the SIMD with respect to the intended total length;
+	- `INCREMENT`: parameter that indicates how much iterations have been performed by the SIMD with respect to the intended total length;
 	- `VECDIM`: dimension of the SIMD to be performed.
 Addressed in the Xilinx UG1076, it depends on the type chosen;
 - **Function params**:
 	- `out`: elements of the result of the operation (vector) to be passed from the kernel.